-The difference between elements can be mined to generate a richness of the architectural entity when dissimilar elements are juxtaposed.
-The uneasy relationship between purposely differentiated elements interacting is Robert Venturi’s focus in his ground breaking book Complexity and Contradiction in Architecture from 1966.
-For Venturi, the juxtaposition of different elements can “embody the difficult unity of inclusion rather than the easy unity of exclusion”.
-The combination of dissimilar elements reveals relationships that are sometimes awkward, but in doing so exposes layers of elements that comprise a building.
-Rather than the exclusionary approach, he describes the difficult unity as a “both-and” approach that seeks the potential inherent in combination to generate formal richness through ambiguity as a dialog between architectural elements.
-Venturi’s “both-and” incorporates both the contractions, difficulty and lack of clarity and the new reading of the combined entity.
-Such an inclusive strategy creates a new condition within the whole beyond the sum of its parts.
-An approach to the “both-and” is the multifunctioning building, which Venturi describes as having “complex and contradictory hierarchies of scale and movement, structure and space within a whole”.
-He specifically references Maki’s Collective Form in this discussion, acknowledging the importance of Maki’s strategies of aggregation that is inclusive of difference.
+Differences between elements can be mined to generate a rich architectural entity when dissimilar elements are juxtaposed.
+The uneasy relationship between purposely differentiated elements interacting is the subject of Venturi’s ground breaking book, Complexity and Contradiction in Architecture, published in 1966.
+For Venturi, the juxtaposition of different elements can “embody the difficult unity of inclusion rather than the easy unity of exclusion (Venturi, 1966, p.
+16).
+The combination of dissimilar elements reveals relationships that are sometimes awkward, but it concomitantly exposes layers of elements that comprise a building.
+Rejecting the exclusionary approach, Venturi describes the difficult unity as a “both-and” approach that seeks the potential inherent in combination to generate formal richness through ambiguity as a dialogue between architectural elements.
+Venturi’s “both-and” approach incorporates both the contractions, difficulty, lack of clarity and the new reading of the combined entity.
+Such an inclusive strategy creates a new condition within the whole that measures beyond the sum of its parts.
+An approach to the “both-and” is the multifunctioning building, which Venturi describes as having “complex and contradictory hierarchies of scale and movement, structure and space within a whole (Venturi, 1966, p.
+34).
+He specifically references Maki’s Collective Form, acknowledging the importance of Maki’s strategies of aggregation that are inclusive of difference.